tari-project/rfcs/src/RFC-0250_Covenants.md

 This results in an interesting dilemma: how do we allow rules that dictate how future outputs look only armed with the knowledge that the rule must apply to one or more outputs?

-In this RFC, we propose a covenant scheme that allows the [UTXO] originator to express a _filter_ that must be satisfied for a subsequent spending transaction to be considered valid.
+In this RFC, we datail a covenant scheme that allows the [UTXO] originator to express a _filter_ that must be satisfied for a subsequent spending transaction to be considered valid.

 ## Assumptions